codegallivant/automated-whatsapp-interview-messenger/readme.md

 ```

 ## Run
-1. Build from source or use an executable directly
+1. Install the dependencies (if not using an executable)
 2. Download the service account credentials file into `sac_creds/credentials.json`
 3. Set template message in `message.txt`
 4. Set parameters in `parameters.yaml`